 Normally, I don’t like scary books.
 And normally, I don’t like mysteries (maybe because most mysteries are scary?).
 Skeleton Creek by Patrick Carman is both of these things.
-But after after watching the video, and listening to the interview, I found out this story is also something more.
+But I found out this story is also something more.
 It’s told in two formats: there’s the book, which is from the character Ryan’s point of view, and there’s a series of online videos from his best friend Sarah’s point of

 view.
 And there’s almost nothing I love more than the internet